etherlinkcom/docs/docs/building-on-etherlink/endpoint-support.md

 `eth_accounts` | Yes | This endpoint always returns an empty list because the Etherlink EVM node does not manage any addresses
 `eth_blobBaseFee` | No |
 `eth_blockNumber` | Yes |
-`eth_call` | Yes | Etherlink nodes use the standard Ethereum version of the `eth_call` endpoint instead of the Geth version; Ethereum does not support the state override set parameter
+`eth_call` | Yes | Etherlink nodes use the standard Ethereum version of the `eth_call` endpoint instead of the Geth version; Etherlink does not support the state override set parameter
 `eth_chainId` | Yes |
 `eth_coinbase` | No |
 `eth_createAccessList` | No |